kylevedder/kylevedder.github.io/overview_of_my_phd.md

 ### [ZeroFlow: Scalable Scene Flow via Distillation](./zeroflow.html)

 We need _scalable_ Scene Flow methods, i.e.\ methods that improve by adding more raw data and more parameters.
+When I started this project, scene flow methods were either feed-forward supervised methods using human annotations (or from the synthetic dataset generator), or they were very expensive optimization methods.
+Worse, almost all of these methods did not run on full-size point clouds; they would downsample the point cloud to 8,196 points instead of the 50,000+ points in the (ground removed!) full point clouds.
+This is a _critical_ limitation, as it meant they are fundamentally unsuitable to detecting motion on all but the largest objects.
+This left us with only a couple optimization and feed-forward baseline scene flow methods that even tried to seriously solve the full scene flow problem.

-At the time, scene flow methods were either feed-forward supervised methods using human annotations (or from the synthetic dataset generator), or they were very expensive optimization methods.
-We had a simple idea: distill an expensive optimization method (Neural Scene Flow Prior) into a feed-forward network.
-This was even more successful than we expected, and ZeroFlow was state-of-the-art on the Argoverse 2 Self-Supervised Scene Flow Leaderboard (beating out the optimization teacher!).
+ZeroFlow is a very simple idea: distill one of the few (very) expensive optimization methods ([Neural Scene Flow Prior](https://arxiv.org/abs/2111.01253)) into one of the few feed-forward networks that could handle full-size point clouds ([FastFlow3D](https://arxiv.org/abs/2103.01306)).
+This was far more successful than we expected, and ZeroFlow was state-of-the-art on the Argoverse 2 Self-Supervised Scene Flow Leaderboard (beating out the optimization teacher!).
 It was also 1000x faster than the best optimization methods, and 1000x cheaper to train than the human supervised methods.

 While conceptually simple, ZeroFlow had several important take-home messages: